christoffercarlsson/dotfiles/README.md

 **Warning:** Running the command above may overwrite your existing configuration files.

-### Step 3 - Reboot your system
+### Step 3 - Restart your terminal

-After you've run the commands listed above, reboot your system for all changes takes effect.
+After you've run the commands listed above, quit and re-open your terminal for all changes takes effect.

 ### Step 4 - Enter your Git credentials

-Once you've rebooted your system, open a terminal and run the following command to configure your Git credentials:
+Run the following command to configure your Git credentials:

 ```bash
 set-git-author